Intro to Arch

 • Arch can be deployed and upgraded quickly across your infrastructure transparently without the horrid pain of deploying library upgrades in your applications.

-• Function/API Calling: Arch helps you easily personalize your applications by enabling calls to application-specific (API) operations via user prompts.
+• Function Calling: Arch helps you easily personalize your applications by enabling calls to application-specific (API) operations via user prompts.
 This involves any predefined functions or APIs you want to expose to users to perform tasks, gather information, or manipulate data.
 With function calling, you have flexibility to support “agentic” experiences tailored to specific use cases - from updating insurance claims to creating ad campaigns - via prompts.
 Arch analyzes prompts, extracts critical information from prompts, engages in lightweight conversation to gather any missing parameters and makes API calls so that you can focus on writing business logic.
-For more details, read prompt processing.
+For more details, read Function Calling.

 Traffic Management: Arch offers several capabilities for LLM calls originating from your applications, including smart retries on errors from upstream LLMs, and automatic cutover to other LLMs configured in Arch for continuous availability and disaster recovery scenarios.
 Arch extends Envoy’s cluster subsystem to manage upstream connections to LLMs so that you can build resilient AI applications.

-Front/edge Gateway: There is substantial benefit in using the same software at the edge (observability, traffic shaping alogirithms, applying guardrails, etc.) as for outbound LLM inference use cases.
+Front/edge Gateway: There is substantial benefit in using the same software at the edge (observability, traffic shaping algorithms, applying guardrails, etc.) as for outbound LLM inference use cases.
 Arch has the feature set that makes it exceptionally well suited as an edge gateway for AI applications.
-This includes TLS termination, applying guardrail early in the pricess, intelligent parameter gathering from prompts, and prompt-based routing to backend APIs.
+This includes TLS termination, applying guardrail early in the process, intelligent parameter gathering from prompts, and prompt-based routing to backend APIs.

 Best-In Class Monitoring: Arch offers several monitoring metrics that help you understand three critical aspects of your application: latency, token usage, and error rates by an upstream LLM provider.
 Latency measures the speed at which your application is responding to users, which includes metrics like time to first token (TFT), time per output token (TOT) metrics, and the total latency as perceived by users.

 End-to-End Tracing: Arch propagates trace context using the W3C Trace Context standard, specifically through the traceparent header.
 This allows each component in the system to record its part of the request flow, enabling end-to-end tracing across the entire application.
 By using OpenTelemetry, Arch ensures that developers can capture this trace data consistently and in a format compatible with various observability tools.
-For more details, read tracing.
+For more details, read Tracing.